21helblingw/lab1/README.md

 After the consumer connects to the shared memory, it waits on the semaphore, which is only set to 1 after the producer goes through its initialization critical section.
 The consumer only has one critical section, which consists of two parts.
 If the buffer is empty, it sleeps for a small time, then leaves the critical section.
 This allows for the producer to add items to the buffer.
 If there are items in the buffer, it removes it from the buffer and replaces it with a zero.
 It also increments the out variable. to point to the next position and decrements the buffer count variable.
 After that it leaves the critical section.
 ### Issues
 A drawback to this implementation is that the producer has to run first in order to initialize the semaphore.
 If the consumer runs first, then it will wait on a semaphore that has not been initialized yet.
+### Print Statements
+Both processes print to the console when the process starts, when they are waiting on their critical section, leaving their critical section, and the process is exiting.
+They producer also prints what it is adding to the buffer and the consumer prints the item that it consumed from the buffer.
+Leaving critical statements always start with "..." and prints from within a critical sections start with either a P or C followed by a ->, depending on if it is the producer or consumer.
+For example, if the producer is in a critical section, the print will start with "P-> ".
 ## Examples
 ### Example 1:
 ```code